codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 helps prevent numbering conflicts when working in a team environment.

 Prefix your migration files with the migration number followed by an underscore and a descriptive name for the migration.
+The year, month, and date can be separated from each other by dashes, underscores, or not at all.
 For example:

 * 20121031100537_add_blog.php
+* 2012-10-31-100538_alter_blog_track_views.php
-* 20121031100538_alter_blog_track_views.php
+* 2012_10_31_100539_alter_blog_add_translations.php

 ******************
 Create a Migration